Abdullahi-a-hussein/ADT/README.md

       <li>setitem </li>
       <p> This changes the value stored at the given index to the new provided value. <p>
       <li> contains </li>
-      <p> This checks wether the provided item is in this linked list and returns false if it is not and True if it is </p>
+      <p> This checks wethear the provided item is in this linked list and returns false if it is not and True if it is </p>
       <li> reverse </li>
       <p> This reverses the order of the elements in this linked list.
 The first elemetn in this linked list becomes the last element. </p>
       <li> count </li>